sabrinaMKE201073/DSroadmap2025/README.md

 - ✅ Intro to Functions in Python
 ---

-## 🧠 Courses to be completed in June 2025
+## 🎓 Courses Planned for June 2025

 | **Course**                               | **Estimated Time** | **Status**  |
 | ---------------------------------------- | ------------------ | ----------- |